 - $500K after answering 1 final question truthfully (21 in total).

-Clearly, they needed to walk away before giving a wrong/untruthful answer.
-For the show, the correct/truthful answer was determined solely by the person conducting the lie detector test on behalf of the producers.
+Clearly, a contestant needed to walk away before giving a wrong/untruthful answer.
+The person conducting the lie detector test presumably had the only say when determining the truthfulness of the answer.
 If that standard makes you question the show’s legitimacy, you’re not alone.
 Then again, the money seemed secondary to the potential for

 THE MOMENT OF TRUTH – EPISODE 5 QUESTIONS